U.S. military to set up field hospital in Ebola-stricken Liberia

 Since it was identified in Guinea in March, the Ebola outbreak has spread across much of Liberia and Sierra Leone.
 Cases have also been registered in Nigeria and Senegal.
 There are no approved Ebola vaccines or treatments.

-In Liberia, the disease has killed 1,089 people among 1,871 cases, the highest national toll so far, according to the World Health Organisation.
+In Liberia, the disease has killed 1,089 people among 1,871 cases, the highest national toll so far, according to the World Health Organization.

 (Editing by Tom Brown)